Know your rights as a Canadian air passenger10/11/2022

 Naturally, parents and guardians will want their child to be seated next to them.
 The APPR now requires that airlines help arrange seating for children younger than the age of 14 years at no additional cost.
 Here are the guidelines:

-- Children aged 12 or 13 are no more than one row away.
+- Children aged 12 or 13 are no more than one row away

-You may be asking yourself if you still need Travel Insurance now that airlines provide compensation for travel problems under the new APPR.
-The way we see it?
-The APPR provides consumer protection and monetary compensation only for specific travel disruptions that involve an airline.
+You may be asking yourself if you still need travel insurance since airlines provide compensation for travel problems under the APPR.
+Here’s how we see it: The APPR provides consumer protection and monetary compensation only for specific travel disruptions that involve an airline.

 1. If you have to cancel or need to cut your trip short

 Whether it’s a fender bender on your way to the airport or an emergency back home that requires you to return, having to cancel a long-planned vacation or cut it off short is disappointing.
 With Trip Cancellation & Interruption protection, you’re covered on multiple fronts and can often recoup prepaid, non-refundable travel costs, which includes scenarios where the APPR doesn’t require an airline to offer compensation.